 - Collect student work.
 Use the email submission tool to have students send their work to the blog.
 This makes it easy to show student work to the class.

 - How is Blogger different than Sites and Classroom

 - Blogger is limited in design elements and it has never been the subject of an Alice Keeler book.

 - How can they work together?

 - I don’t know that I would use Blogger “and” Sites.
 If I needed sites, I could do lesson delivery in sites, even have students build their own blog pages.
 Blogger is just handy if you need to get something accessible quickly.
-Once you are using Google Classroom, it seem like an odd step out of that ecosystem to use Blogger.
+Once you are using Google Classroom, it seems like an odd step out of that ecosystem to use Blogger.
 If Blogger even got a really nice Google Drive integration it might change things.
-As it stands, Blogger is a great solution for teacher who cannot get an LMS, don’t have access to Classroom and don’t need all the power of Sites.
+As it stands, Blogger is a great solution for a teacher who cannot get an LMS, don’t have access to Classroom and don’t need all the power of Sites.

 When is a Website… Not a Website